public-transport/gtfs-via-postgres/readme.md

     --routes-without-agency-id    Don't require routes.txt items to have an agency_id.
     --stops-without-level-id      Don't require stops.txt items to have a level_id.
                                     Default if levels.txt has not been provided.
-    --stops-location-index        Create a spatial index on stops.stop_loc for efficient queries by geolocation.
     --lower-case-lang-codes       Accept Language Codes (e.g. in feed_info.feed_lang) with a different casing than the official BCP-47 language tags (as specified by the GTFS spec),